KjeldSchmidt/pathle/frontend/README.md

 ## How to Play

-1. **Objective**: Guess the secret Pathfinder 2e spell in 6 attempts or less.
+1. **Objective**: Guess the secret Pathfinder 2e spell!
+Take as many attempts as you need.

 2. **Making Guesses**:
    - Type a spell name in the input field